RobertD502/petkitaio/README.md

     async with ClientSession() as session:

         # Create a client using PetKit account email and password
+        # For PetKit Asia accounts, the client would be in the form of client = PetKitClient('email', 'password', session, True)
         client = PetKitClient('email', 'password', session)